North Richmond railway station

-North Richmond railway station is a commuter railway station on the Mernda and Hurstbridge lines, which are part of the Melbourne railway network.
+North Richmond station is a railway station operated by Metro Trains Melbourne on the Mernda and Hurstbridge lines, both part of the Melbourne rail network.
 It serves the inner-eastern suburb of Richmond, in Melbourne, Victoria, Australia.
 North Richmond station is a ground-level unstaffed station, featuring two side platforms.
 It opened on 21 October 1901, with the current station provided in 1981.

 History

 North Richmond station opened on 21 October 1901, when a direct railway line was provided between Princes Bridge and Collingwood.

 In 1913, a crossover was provided at the down end of the station.
 In 1941, it was abolished.

 In 1981, the current station buildings were provided.

 Platforms and services

 North Richmond is an elevated station with two side platforms, each with a pebbledash station building.
 It is served by Mernda and Hurstbridge line trains.